 The psychiatric crisis services that were available in the community didn’t work for me.
-It’s often the case that a large mental health crisis team may be involved in your care, involving eight or more team members – a different member of the NHS crisis team will come out and see you each time.
+It’s often the case that a large mental health crisis team may be involved in your care, involving eight or more team members – meaning that a different member of the NHS crisis team may come out and see you each time.
 After such a deeply traumatic experience, I needed continuity of care and to be able to build up trust with a small team.
 Psychiatric crisis support in the community generally lasts between two and four weeks.

 In terms of the charitable sector, The Samaritans are an excellent and highly respected organisation, but, again, I would speak to a different person each time.
 That also meant repeating traumatic information again and again to different people.
 I needed to feel that I was known to a team, who would know my history, thus avoiding the situation where I had to constantly tell different professionals about it.

 On being discharged from the crisis team, I was told that psychological therapy was what I needed.
 However, there would be a waiting time of at least 8 months.

 In that intervening period, whilst waiting for psychological therapy, my mental health deteriorated and I attempted suicide on more than one occasion.

 I have no previous history of suicide attempts.